aghae/phpfrmwrk/README.md

     ```
 ### Controllers :
-- Filename trails with _controller
+- Filename ends with _controller
 - Classname must be same as filename
 - It can be call statically a controller method into another contoller
     ```php